 See TRLPA § 3.03; TBOC § 153.102.
 The Texas LP Stats. provide that the limitation on a limited partner's liability is not affected by the forfeiture of a limited partnership's right to transact business in Texas because of its failure to file reports with the Secretary of State or by any resulting cancellation of its Certificate of Formation or foreign registration by the Secretary of State.
 TBOC §§ 153.309(c) and 153.311(d); TRLPA §§ 13.06(d) and 13.08(b).
 See 2009 S.B.
 1442 §§ 54 and 55.
 See Elizabeth S. Miller, Are There Limits on Limited Liability?
 Owner Liability Protection and Piercing the Veil of Texas Business Entities, 43 TEX.
-J. Bus.
+J. BUS.
 L. 405, 426-435 (Fall 2009).

-491 See Asshauer v.
+See Asshauer v.
 Wells Fargo Foothill, 263 S.W.3d 468, 474 (Tex.
 App.-Dallas 2008, pet. denied).
 As such, TBCA art.
 2.21 and TBOC § 21.223 make no mention of limited partners; neither the TRLPA nor the TBOC makes any effort to incorporate TBCA art.
 2.21 or TBOC § 21.223 by reference; and neither the TRLPA nor the TBOC includes any provision limiting the applicability of veil piercing or alter ego theory to cases involving actual fraud.
 But these omissions are certainly not reflective of a legislative intent to give less protection to limited partners than to shareholders of a Texas corporation.
 Rather, they reflect the Legislature's understanding that veil piercing is so clearly inapplicable to limited partnerships that to duplicate or incorporate the language of TBCA art.
 2.21 would be unnecessary and inappropriate.
 In Asshauer v.
 Wells Fargo Foothill, veil piercing was not allowed to hold a limited partner personally liable for a partnership liability, even though the limited partnership agreement gave broad approval rights to the defendant limited partner, which was also a mezzanine lender.
-In so holding, the court wrote that in order to conclude that the partnership entities should be ignored, allowing the limited partner/lender to be sued directly, simply because the limited partnerships were set up to perpetuate a fraud, they "would be required to ignore the rules of limited partnerships as set out in Texas Revised Limited Partnership Act [§ 3.03(a)]. . . [which does not provide] an exception for a limited partner to sue another limited partner or the limited partnership where the entities are allegedly part of a fraudulent scheme."
-TRLPA § 3.03(a) is the analogue to LLC Act § 4.03A.
+In so holding, the court wrote that in order to conclude that the partnership entities should be ignored, allowing the limited partner/lender to be sued participates in the management of partnership business.572 The safe harbor provisions of Tex.
+LP Stats. specify activities that will not subject a limited partner to unlimited liability, such as consulting with and advising a general partner, acting as a contractor for or an officer, agent or employee of the limited partnership (but not a director) or of a general partner, proposing, approving or disapproving certain specified matters related to the partnership business or the winding up of the partnership business or guaranteeing specific obligations of the limited partnership.573